 - There are no additional steps... just run the program! - Demo of "Fun With Animation" - As you saw from the code, we used the attribute - android:startOffset - to control when particular animations start

-So, Android makes it straightforward to perform simple animations within Android apps
+• As you can see, Android makes it straightforward to perform simple animations within Android apps

 Getting input from the user